gosaliajigar/Programs/src/iterators/README.md

  * the collection) is known as Concurrent Modification<br>
  * <br>
  * Difference between Fail Fast iterator and Fail Safe iterator?
 Fail fast
- * iterator while iterating through the collection , instantly throws Concurrent
+ * iterator while iterating through the collection, instantly throws Concurrent
  * Modification Exception if there is structural modification of the collection.
  * Thus, in the face of concurrent modification, the iterator fails quickly
  * and cleanly, rather than risking arbitrary, non-deterministic behavior at an